• About

 What else can be substituted for the herb oil?

 You can use any other flavored oil you like.
-Garlic oil would be great, a citrus olive oil would be interesting or if you just have regular olive oil, that will work too, just be sure to season well with the salt.
+Garlic oil would be great, a citrus olive oil would be interesting or if you just have regular olive oil, that will work too, just be sure to season the charred corn at the end with salt.

 charred corn with olive oil and utensils